-5 Tips To Getting Your Partner Involved With Planning Your Wedding
+5 Ways Your Partner Can Help With Wedding Planning

 It goes without saying that in many relationships, even when it comes to engaged couples, there is often the person who just doesn't want to get involved with wedding planning.
 How to get your partner involved with wedding planning may not seem easy; they may be saying, "Whatever you want, honey," kind of a lot — but weddings are a lot of work.
 Even if you have a wedding planner and great bridesmaids, don't you want your future husband or wife to get excited with you?
 Chances are, he or she is just as excited as the wedding as you are, but just doesn't know how to help, or is worried he or she will mess something up.
 Let your fiancé play up their strengths, and you'll be able to work together to create the day of both your dreams.